 Employers must create a formal written plan document as mandated by the Employee Retirement Income Security Act (ERISA).
 This document defines the terms and conditions of the health reimbursement arrangement and ensures compliance with applicable regulations.

-The Purpose of the Plan Document:
+The Purpose of the Plan Document

 - Compliance with ERISA: Ensures the plan meets legal requirements, including eligibility rules, reimbursement processes, and fiduciary duties.